Director of International Relations

 International Book Drive

 NBLSA is proud to partner with the International Book Project.
-In 2011, NBLSA members donated well over 1000 books and close to $1000 towards the creation of a library in Rwanda.
+In 2012, NBLSA members donated well over 2000 books and more than $500 to a school in Zimbabwe that is in need of books.
 This year, in an effort to promote literacy around the globe, NBLSA will be donating books and raising funds toward the creation of a library in another developing country.
-All BLSA chapters are expected to organize a children's book drive, fundraiser, or both between October 1, 2012 and November 5, 2012.
+All BLSA chapters are expected to organize a children's book drive, fundraiser, or both between September 30, 2013 and November 4, 2013.
 100% of the donations will be shipped to the International Book Project.

 International Law Weekend